 All knives within the Classic line feature a full tang.
-The tang within the Classic line is exposed and held in place with 3 rivets adding elegance to the handle design.
+Classic knives have an exposed tang that is held in place with three rivets adding elegance to the handle design.
 The tang runs the complete width of the handle providing the maximum amount of durability and balance.

-Most of the knives within the Gourmet line feature a full tang, however, they do not run the full width of the handle, and therefore are not exposed like the Classic line.
+Most of the knives within the Gourmet line feature a full tang; however, they do not run the entire width of the handle, and therefore are not exposed like the Classic line.
 Below is a look at the full exposed tang on a Classic knife (bottom) next to the covered tang on the Gourmet knife (top).

 Here’s another side-by-side angle of the Classic full exposed tang (bottom) compared to the Gourmet covered tang (top):

 Gourmet knives with blades shorter than 4.5 inches, like the 3-inch paring knife (link to Amazon), are downgraded to a tang that runs only halfway through the handle and is held in place with two rivets.
 Ideally, you’d want a full tang on all knives, however, since the most frequently used knives (6 or 8-inch cook’s knife) feature a full tang, this isn’t a huge disadvantage for the Gourmet line.

 Wusthof Classic Blades are Harder Than Gourmet Blades

 Since the purpose of a kitchen knife is to cut, slice, and chop food, the durability/hardness of the blade and its ability to sustain a sharp edge are two of the most important performance factors.

 The hardness of kitchen knife blades is measured on what is called the Rockwell scale.
 Hardness typically ranges from low 50’s to high 60’s on the Rockwell scale but varies by brand and product line.
 The higher on the Rockwell Scale, the harder the steel.